rahuldeshmukh43/DIY_Hangboard/README.md

 - <ins>Post Processing:</ins> We filed and hand-sanded all the edges and surfaces of the hangboard to create smooth edges and surfaces.
 We did not stain of polish the wood as we need friction for hanging onto the hangboard.

 **Baseboard**
 - <ins>Machining:</ins> We machined the baseboard to the dimensions detailed in the BOM.
-We used the following sequence of machining operations --  (1) Jointer, (2) Planar, (3) Miter Saw, and (4) Table Saw.
+We used the following sequence of machining operations --  (1) Jointer, (2) Planer, (3) Miter Saw, and (4) Table Saw.
 We then hand-drill holes corresponding to the hangboard mounting bolts (6 holes for M8 bolts).
 We also hand-drill the holes corresponding to mounting of the flange (4*2 holes for Hex bolts 1/4 - 20 x 2).
 Finally, we add countersinks for the flange bolts.
 The flange bolt heads will be concealed as they are sandwiched between the hangboard and the baseboard.

 - <ins>Post Processing:</ins> We filed and hand-sanded all the edges and surfaces of the baseboard to create smooth edges and surfaces.
 We did not stain of polish the wood.